 Departments/units may choose to establish unique designated scholarship accounts for each individual scholarship fund (one to one relationship) or might set up a general scholarship account utilizing support accounts to segregate discrete scholarships or some combination of these.
 Units must establish a general scholarship disbursement account or designated scholarship accounts depending on the nature of funds.
-E&G scholarship funds will be disbursed through a 163xxx account, scholarship funds from TAMU designated accounts will be disbursed through a 24xxxx account, other gift funds used for scholarships will be disbursed through a 65xxxx account, etc. In addition, certain scholarship or fellowships may be awarded through restricted contract and grant accounts (4xxxxx).
+E&G scholarship funds will be disbursed through a 163xxx account, scholarship funds from TAMU designated accounts will be disbursed through a 24xxxx account, other gift funds used for scholarships will be disbursed through restricted contract and grant accounts (4xxxx).

 Once scholarship/fellowship funds are identified, the department/unit must request that Scholarships & Financial Aid establish the scholarship in the SOLAR database and set up FAMIS, Compass fund and detail codes.
 The fund code ties the scholarship to the given disbursement account and the detail code sets the scholarship parameters (scholarship or fellowship, graduate or undergraduate, one-time or monthly disbursements, etc.).
 The department completes and submits a Request for New Scholarship FAMIS Account and/or Compass Fund Code for each new endowed scholarship and other unique scholarships that the department wishes to track separately.
 Scholarships & Financial Aid works in conjunction with Financial Management Operations and Student Business Services to establish scholarship account funds.
 Departments/ units are responsible for ensuring SOLAR information accurately reflects the scholarship award criteria, etc. If inaccuracies are noted, corrections maybe submitted by CORRECTION FORM to Scholarships & Financial Aid.
-This form can be found at https://financialaid.tamu.edu/getmedia/38f31150-4891-49ab-ad8b-
+This form can be found at http://scholarships.tamu.edu/Forms/ScholarshipFellowshipCorrection.aspx.

-535966f7c068/ScholarshipFellowshipCorrection.pdf.
 All endowed accounts must have a sufficient balance on the income side of the endowment to award a scholarship before the FAMIS and fund code can be set up.
 Please provide a copy of the scholarship account summary with the Request for New Scholarship Account.